Dick Tracy by Mike Curtis and Charles Ettinger for September 30, 2009

 6. 220px charles bowles aka black bart

-Steve Bartholomew almost 15 years ago
+Steve Bartholomew about 15 years ago

 Flight Suit, it’s ok.
 He won’t remember it anyway.